-Other than some of the obvious barriers such as simply not being observant of our surroundings (for whatever the reason), there are other deeper rooted barriers to fully understanding what’s really going on while we interpret what we’re seeing or hearing.
+Other than some of the obvious barriers such as simply not being observant of our surroundings (for whatever the reason), there are other deeper rooted barriers to fully seeing or understanding what’s really going on.

 A Situational Awareness barrier can be our own ‘perception’ which might be based on faulty or flawed information.
 Perception is our own mental picture of reality.
-A potential problem is – perception can be manipulated and our mental picture may not always be aligned with reality.
+Perception can be (and often is) manipulated, and our mental picture may not always be aligned with reality or truth.
 We should be aware of that (perception influence) and be skeptical while using our own critical-thinking about any given situation.

 Our mental picture is affected by: